growthbook/growthbook/packages/back-end/test/integrations/README.md

 The `test-integration-queries` command runs `integration-query-test.sh` which itself:

-1. Loads environment via `source ~/.env`
+1. Generates the queries using `integration-query-generator.ts`
-2. Generates the queries using `integration-query-generator.ts`
+2. Gets the current git branch
 3. Lints and executes the queries, storing results using the current git branch as part of the file name, using `integration-query-runner.py`

 Note a shared cache is used for each run.
 If the combination of SQL engine and SQL query itself is identical, the results should be pulled directly from the cache rather than re-generated.